Operators and functions to use in Cedar

 Validating has expressions relies on information specified in the schema about what entity and record types have what attributes, and which attributes might be optional.
 Suppose we have expression context has role.
 It can have the following types:

-• Type Boolean if the schema says context has a role attribute which is not required, i.e., it’s optional
+• Type boolean if the schema says context has a role attribute which is not required, i.e., it’s optional

 • Type True if the schema says context has a role attribute which is required, which means the expression will always evaluate to true